 Acquire the skills to balance and manage the inherent risks of doing business in a networked world while allowing users access to information they need.
-You will learn to formulate and implement an information security policy, manage information assets and design a successful security infrastructure.
+You will learn to formulate and implement an information security policy, manage information assets, and design a successful security infrastructure as well as communicate with senior executives on the importance of cybersecurity and its impact on the mission of the organization.
 You will also get vital hands-on experience in defending against attack and intrusion, and disaster recovery preparation.
-The AS in Cybersecurity maps to the roles in two major areas: Operate and Maintain and Protect and Defend.
+The AAS in Cybersecurity maps to the roles in two major areas: Operate and Maintain and Protect and Defend.

 Entry Level Roles include: